 Diversity, Equity & Inclusion Task Force

-Once established, the task force will work to develop a strategy to help the City build stronger relationships with diverse communities.
+The task force will work to develop a strategy to help the City build stronger relationships with diverse communities.
 Through engagement and listening, the task force will identify issues and any barriers that may prevent friends or neighbors from fully participating in civic life.
 Acting as a community voice, the task force will prepare and present a report detailing recommended actions the City may take to help ensure Geneva is welcoming to all.

 The task force will be hosting a community listening session with residents and community stakeholders at 6:30 p.m.
 Wednesday, April 27 at Geneva City Hall Council Chambers, 109 James St. People also can register to participate virtually if they are unable to attend the session in person.
 A confirmation email containing instructions on how to join the webinar will be sent after registration.